sscience/rhizome/README.md

 # Style
 For python style guide and instructions on how to configure your editor in alignment with our linter config see the [plylintrc file](https://github.com/unicef/rhizome/blob/dev/rhizome/pylintrc)

+# To Do

+- Put the webapp front end into the docker compose
+- Get the Env stuff working
+- make build faster -- use an image with pandas installed